kenjitheman/sead_bot/README.md

 // }
 ```

-- run it:
+- Run it:

 ```sh
 go run main.go
 ```

-## contributing
+## Contributing

-- pull requests are welcome, for major changes, please open an issue first to
+- Pull requests are welcome, for major changes, please open an issue first to
-  discuss what you would like to change
+  discuss what you would like to change.

-## license
+## License

 - [MIT](https://choosealicense.com/licenses/mit)